yohandh/dialysis-connect-hub/dialyzeease-docs/6-dialyzeease-media-requirements.md

-For **Dialysis Connect Hub** website — especially since it’s for **Sri Lankan users** — using culturally relevant and locally resonant images and names will make the platform feel more trusted, approachable, and inclusive.
+For **DialyzeEase** website — especially since it’s for **Sri Lankan users** — using culturally relevant and locally resonant images and names will make the platform feel more trusted, approachable, and inclusive.

 Here’s a practical guide: